nmajd/CS-110-Fa22/README.md

-# Data 8 Public Materials for Fall 2020
+# Data 8 Public Materials for Fall 2020 test

 This repo contains the publicly available materials that are used in the Data 8 Foundations of Data Science course during the Fall 2020 semester.